Baltimore, MD Cost of Living (2026)

 Cities with Similar Cost of Living

-Baltimore has a cost of living index of 108, about 8% above the national average.
-The housing index is 118.
-A one-bedroom apartment in Baltimore rents for around $1,300 to $1,800 per month.
-Median home prices in the city proper are lower than many East Coast metros, typically around $230,000, though Baltimore County and surrounding suburbs carry higher values.
-The median household income in the city is approximately $62,000.
+Baltimore has a cost of living index of 100.2, which is almost exactly in line with the national average.
+Housing runs below the national baseline, with a housing index of 87.2.
+Typical apartment rent is about $1,673 a month, and median home values are around $422,367.
+The median household income is approximately $68,000.
 Baltimore sits between Washington DC and Philadelphia in cost, and many residents commute to DC or Philadelphia for work via MARC commuter rail.

 Maryland has a progressive state income tax that tops out at 5.75%, plus a county income tax that varies by jurisdiction.
 Baltimore City has a county rate of 3.2%, bringing the combined state and local income tax to nearly 9% for many earners.
 That's a significant burden compared to Virginia suburbs of DC and well above Texas or Florida.
 Workers who live in Baltimore but work in DC effectively pay Maryland income taxes rather than DC's.